JoshOn360Hz/JoshOn360Hz/README.md

 # Hi there, I'm Josh!

-I'm a passionate developer who loves crafting beautiful, intuitive applications with a focus on iOS development, web technologies, and UI/UX design.
-I enjoy building apps that solve real problems and provide delightful user experiences.
+I’m a passionate developer who loves crafting beautiful, intuitive applications with a focus on iOS development, web technologies, and UI/UX design.
+I enjoy building apps that solve real problems and create delightful user experiences all while upholding a strict commitment to user privacy, collecting zero data.

 ##  Featured iOS Apps